-Lunch for Pre-Summit Attendees 12:00 - 1:00 pm Location 12:30 - 4:30 pm Innovation Showcase Presented by Dell Location Meet some of the best and brightest emerging companies from around the world and hear perspectives from your fellow angels.
+12:30 - 4:30 pm Innovation Showcase

+Presented by Dell

+Meet some of the best and brightest emerging companies from around the world and hear perspectives from your fellow angels.
 You'll hear presentations from a select group of exciting early stage companies divided into technology and market sectors: Internet/IT, Life Sciences, CleanTech, and Consumer Products.
 Entrepreneurs and innovators will each make brief presentations to the audience.
 A panel of sector-focused angels will provide feedback with additional Q&A from the audience.
 This is a great opportunity for angels to learn about cutting edge companies and also to hear sector-specific perspectives from leading angel investors.
 All Summit attendees are welcome to attend the Innovation Showcase at no cost - please register in advance for our planning.

+Columbia Hall 8 IT/ Internet

+Columbia Hall 12 Life Science

+Columbia Hall 11 CleanTech/ Consumer Products

+12:30 - 7:30 pm Innovation Showcase Private Meetings

+Columbia Hall 7 Hold private discussions with companies, innovators, and their underwriting organizations.

-1:00 - 4:15 pm Valuation of Early Stage Companies Presented by Angel Resource Institute Location Bill Payne, Frontier Angels, Vegas Valley Angels & ARI Lead Instructor Back by popular demand this workshop presents several key methodologies that experienced angel investors have found as fundamental approaches to properly valuing early stage companies.
-Methods taught include Risk Factor Summation.
-Venture Capital and Scorecard.
+12:30 - 4:15 pm Valuation of Early Stage Companies Columbia Hall 9 Presented by Angel Resource Institute

+Bill Payne, Frontier Angels, Vegas Valley Angels & ARI Lead Instructor

+Back by popular demand this workshop presents several key methodologies that experienced angel investors have found as fundamental approaches to properly valuing early stage companies.
+Methods taught include Risk Factor Summation, Venture Capital, and Scorecard.
 The seminar also presents the importance of portfolio strategies and the role of portfolio returns in the valuation process.

+3:00 - 4:00 pm

+Gunston

+Gust Platform Updates & User Group 2.0

+Presented by Gust

+Lisa Blater Saacks, Neil Caron, Ryan Nash, and Rebecca Picatoste

+Join Gust's team to discuss where they are, the ACA-Gust Users Group, and their roadmap.
+The session will address the hot list of issues/features we have received from users, identify the priority list, and address the large number of bugs and enhancements already updated since launch.
+Gust will also discuss a "next generation" user group that is more integrated into its product development and UX process and will highlight 2014 focus areas.

+4:30 - 5:30 pm

+Columbia Hall 1,2,5

-1:00 - 4:15 pm Education and Demo of New Gust Platform Presented by Gust Location 4:30 - 5:30 pm ACA Annual Members Meeting David Verrill, ACA Chair Location Marianne Hudson.
-ACA Executive Director Parker MacDonell, ACA Secretary/ Treasurer Annual business meeting and public policy update is open to members and affiliates of the association.
+ACA Annual Members Meeting

+David Verrill, ACA Chair

+Marianne Hudson, ACA Executive Director Parker MacDonell, ACA Secretary/ Treasurer

+Annual business meeting and public policy update is open to members and affiliates of the association.
 Vote on new Board members, hear about new services and benefits, and get insights on ACA's public policy work with the SEC and legislators.
+The winners of the Innovation Showcase will also be announced.

+5:30 - 7:30 pm

+Opening Reception

+Exhibit Area Columbia Hall Foyer Join old friends and new colleagues to network and enjoy.
+Visit with companies that participated in the Innovation Showcase earlier today.

+7:00 pm on

+Affinity Dinners

+Multiple Locations

-5:30 - 7:30 pm Opening Reception Join old friends and new colleagues to network and enjoy.
-Location 7:00 pm on Affinity Dinners ACA will provide a list of local venues for dinner.
-Dinner costs and arrangements outside hotel Multiple Locations are on your own.
+ACA will provide a list of local venues for dinner.
+Dinner costs and arrangements outside hotel are on your own.